sparkflows/sparkflows-docs/docs/rest-api/login-new.rst

 New Login
 +++++++++

-This document describes using the token based authentication in Fire Insights.
+This document describes using the token based authentication in Fire Insights Using Postman.

 Right Now we are supporting Two method Of getting Token to access Fire:
 -----------------------------------------------------------------------